TimDaub/proofinprogress.com/site/posts/2022-11-22/my-investment-thesis-for-the-post-2021-bull-market.md

 But I think this is a problem with far wider consequences but one bad isolated experience on my Android phone: It becomes a systemic problem that a small startup may not succeed to take-on.

-If a startup's strategy is to create a world-class experience for their users: On web2, most or if not all browsers get so sufficiently out of the users' way that a pure usability play like Figma can get big-time-aquired by Adobe after 10 years.
+If its strategy is to create a world-class experience for their users:
+On web2, most or if not all browsers get so sufficiently out of the users' way that a pure usability play like Figma can get big-time-aquired by Adobe after 10 years.
 And if you listen to that founder's story: You can observe that they were obsessed with controlling and delivering a world class image design tool.

-And although web3 offers the same promise by removing the quality threshold for those that can gate keep experiences - WalletConnect's dialog has now over thirteen pages on wallet apps a user can pick from - many with potentially questionable but transitively-interacting user experiences.
+Although web3 offers the same promise by removing the quality threshold for those that can gate keep experiences - WalletConnect's dialog has now over thirteen pages on wallet apps a user can pick from - many with potentially questionable but transitively-interacting user experiences.